-[F] Warrant Liability:
+(G) Warrant Liability:

-The Company records the warrant liability at its estimated fair value as a liability in the consolidated balance sheet.
-The Company remeasures the estimated fair value of the warrant liability each reporting period and records the changes in the fair value in the statement of operations as other (expense) income (See Note 8).
+The Company records the warrant liability at its estimated fair value as a liability in the condensed consolidated balance sheet.
+The Company remeasures the estimated fair value of the warrant liability each reporting period and records the changes in the fair value in the condensed consolidated statement of operations and comprehensive loss as other (expense) income (See Note 8).

-[G] Income Taxes:
+(H) Income Taxes: